chet0xhenry/klipper/docs/Command_Templates.md

 ### Template expansion
 <!-- {% raw %} -->

-The gcode_macro `gcode:` config section is evaluated using the Jinja2 template language.
+The gcode_macro `gcode:` config section and the shell_exec command section is evaluated using the Jinja2 template language.
 One can evaluate expressions at run-time by wrapping them in `{ }` characters or use conditional statements wrapped in `{% %}`.
 See the
 [Jinja2 documentation](http://jinja.pocoo.org/docs/2.10/templates/)
 for further information on the syntax.